AliceHincu/Theory-Concepts/Relational Model.md

-# Relational Model
+# Relational Model :nerd_face:
 ![](https://www.tutorialspoint.com/dbms/images/relational_model_table.png)

+**Relational database model is a type of database that stores information in the form of logically related two-dimensional tables**.
 The most popular data model in DBMS is the Relational Model.
 It is more scientific a model than others.
 This model is based on first-order predicate logic and defines a table as an **n-ary relation**. **The schema** of a relation specifies **the name of the relation, the name and type of each field/attribute/column**.
+The term relational stems from the fact that each table in the database contains information related to a single subject and only that subject.

 ex: Movie(mid: string, title: string, director: string, year: integer)